concatcat/ctfnotes/README.md

-# ctfnotes
+# CTF Notes

-Notes from various CTF practice sites.
+Notes from various CTF practice sites that are organized by [date]/[ctf].

+Also contains helpful tips and scripts.